 Poilievre has served as Minister of Employment and Social Development, Minister of Democratic Reform and Minister Responsible for the National Capital Commission.
 He was also the Conservative Shadow Minister for Finance.

-Poilievre has become known for championing causes brought to him by constituents.
+Poilievre is well known for championing causes brought to him by constituents.

-Most recently, he worked with the Liberal government to help save the life a local small businessman.
+In 2016, he worked with the Liberal government to help save the life of a local small businessman.
 Colin Perera was in the late-stages of kidney failure when his nephew in Sri Lanka offered to come to Canada to provide an organ transplant.
 Immigration Canada denied his visitor visa.
-After Poilievre learned of the problem, he worked with the Immigration Minister, John McCallum, to secure a rare Ministerial permit so the nephew could enter Canada for the operation.
-(Colin had his surgery in spring 2016 and is recovering well.)
+After Poilievre learned of the problem, he worked with the Immigration Minister, John McCallum, to secure a rare ministerial permit so the nephew could enter Canada for the operation.
+(Colin had his surgery in the spring of 2016.)

 Similarly, a Canadian Armed Forces Major from Osgoode informed Poilievre that the government prevented him from spending time with his new baby, when it denied his parental leave under Employment Insurance.
 Major Jim Duquette’s benefits had expired while he was on military deployment in the Middle East.
 According to the rules, prisoners could defer their benefits while in jail, but soldiers could not do the same during a mission.
 Poilievre convinced the government to introduce the Fairness for Military Families Act, which allows soldiers to defer their parental leave until after they return from military missions, giving them precious time off with their small children.